Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

-The latter two mechanisms do not generate perturbatively interpretable jets, and their constituents may be softer in \pT\ and more diffuse in angle than those of a jet shower in vacuum.
-In that scenario, the probability for soft and diffuse radiation to mimic a correlated ``jet'' with $\pTjetch>10$~\gev\ might scale approximately as the jet area, i.e.~as $\rr^2$; such scaling could in turn generate a rapid transition in the low \pTjetch\ enhancement of \IAAphi\ between $\rr=0.2$ and 0.4/0.5, as observed in data.
-On the other hand, such a sharp transition is not a natural consequence of jet scattering from QGP quasi-particles, which should generate similar effects for $\rr=0.2$, 0.4 and 0.5.
-The systematic dependence of these measurements on \pTjetch\ and \rr\ therefore disfavors in-medium jet scattering as the primary origin of in-medium acoplanarity broadening.
-Further measurements, including exploration of the substructure of jets with low \pTjetch, can elucidate the contributions of medium response and jet splitting to the observed phenomena.
+The latter two mechanisms do not generate perturbatively interpretable jets, with constituents that are softer in \pT\ and spatially more diffuse.
+In these scenarios, the rate to generate a correlated ``jet'' with $\pTjetch>10$~\gev\ may scale approximately with the jet area, i.e. $\rr^2$, resulting in a strong \rr-dependence of the \IAAphi\ enhancement at low \pTjetch, as observed.
+In contrast, a strong \rr-dependence of the \IAAphi\ enhancement is not a natural consequence of jet scattering from QGP quasi-particles, which should generate similar effects for $\rr=0.2$, 0.4, and 0.5.
+The observed systematic dependence therefore disfavors in-medium jet scattering as the primary origin of in-medium acoplanarity broadening.
+Both JEWEL and the Hybrid model describe the observed low-\pTjetch\ behavior of \IAApT, only if jet--medium response is included.
+None of the models considered here successfully describe all available data.